tchibatron/dbeaver/Creating-Connections.md

    - User name and password

    However, the number and type of connection properties are very dependent on the driver.
-   Embedded drivers require only the path to the database.
+   For example, embedded drivers (such as SQLite), unlike remote ones, require only the path to the database.

 #### Finish
 On the final page you may set connection name, type and initial settings (such as bootstrap queries, transaction state, global filters, etc).